 Can you start a business with little or no money?
 According to these successful entrepreneurs, you can.

-Starting a business and one of the aspects that entrepreneurs find most daunting is raising start-up capital.
+Starting a business is tough and, for many entrepreneurs, one of the most daunting challenges is raising start-up capital.
 Gone are the days of pitching investors with hot new technology ideas.
 Today, entrepreneurs are much more likely to dive into their own pockets and hunker down for a battle to start up and stay alive.
 But if you don't have the cash in your wallet, what do you do?
 Luckily, there are still options for funding new companies, but finding and securing the cash will take careful research, good negotiating skills, and, above all, an unflagging commitment to launching your new business.

 Start your capital search with a good business plan that shows investors and lenders your company's potential.
 Follow that up with a thorough knowledge of the resources available and a determination to make your business a reality, and you should be on your way to uncovering a source that fits your new business's cash needs.